iAmKankan/MachineLearning_With_Python/Supervised/Ensemble-Learning_and_Randon-Forest/README.md

 * So, $\large {\color{Purple}\alpha_m}$ is essentially $\Big \[ \large{\color{purple}\dfrac{1}{2} \ln \left \( \dfrac{1 - err_m}{err_m} \right \)} \Big \]$
 * The error rate is essentially the weight of the data points on which you are making a mistake divided by the total weight, so this is for the $\large {\color{Purple}k_m^{th}}$ classifier alone.
 * We is the data points on which the $\large {\color{Purple}m^{th}}$ classifier alone makes the error not $\large {\color{Purple}C_m}$ but $\large {\color{Purple}k_m}$ , so that is what we divided these things into , so this is the thing where $\large {\color{Purple}k_m}$ makes error, so essentially that so the data points on.
 * So essentially, $\large {\color{purple}err_m = \dfrac{W_e}{W}}$ it tells you how good the classifier, if the classifier is really good right not just on the data points that you are interested in but on the entire data set.
-If the classifier is very good then the **weight will be high** that is the classifier has an error  0 what will happen rate will be **infinity** because the only classifier you will need right you have a header of 0 on all the data points why do you need other classify just that one is enough right.
-But then suppose it has a very high error, error close to 1 where it will be 0 okay, so depending on how good the classifier is this way it will vary.
+If the classifier is very good then the **weight will be high** that is the classifier has an error  0 what will happen rate will be **infinity** because the only classifier you will need. you have a error of 0 on all the data points why do you need other classify just that one is enough.
+* But then suppose it has a very high error, error close to 1, Then the weight will be 0. so depending on how good the classifier is this way it will vary.

+### $\large {\color{Purple}\underline{\textrm{Finding -}\Large W}}$